The difference between unsubsidized and subsidized loans

 As we’ve mentioned, both types of federal loans are only available when you apply for aid through the FAFSA®.

+Subsidized loans are need-based, which means the government will pay the interest.
 If you qualify for a subsidized loan, you should usually take it, since you can save money with it.
-If you don’t qualify, however, there are two plusses to getting an unsubsidized loan:
+If you don’t qualify, however, an unsubsidized loan is the next best thing, offering two advantages:

 Generally, you’ll find out which types of loans you’re eligible for when you receive your school’s financial aid package.